makefriendwithtime/hackathon-2022-summer/teams/17-StafiDAO/README.md

 ###Current pain points
-    Official staking is not flexible and not liquid, and could not generate extra yields for delegators Collators should have a large reserve to keep themselves in the active set  low capital efficiency Technically capable, non-whale community contributors are impossible to be a collator
+    Official staking is not flexible and not liquid, and could not generate extra yields for delegators Collators should have a large reserve to keep themselves in the active set  low capital efficiency Technically capable, non-whale community contributors are impossible to be a collator.

 ###Project introduction
     Establish a highly sticky DAO community, provide continuous and efficient collateral for pos public chain nodes, and provide community users with more pledge income and higher liquidity.